Provider Traffic Policy

 - Inspect active provider defaults:

-si providers characteristics --json
+si orbit list --json

 - Inspect runtime traffic/health telemetry: